ETF ETFs - Leveraged Reference Data Updated 2026-05-31

 SOXS options volume increases during semiconductor selloffs.
 Liquidity is best when hedging demand is highest.

-3 SOXS Volatility Profile
+3 SOXS Implied Volatility & IV Rank

 SOXS implied volatility mirrors SOXL at approximately 3x semiconductor sector volatility.
 IV spikes during chip selloffs.